 - File Separate Returns but Maintain Same Principal Residence.
 You and your spouse/civil union partner file separate tax returns, but maintain the same principal residence.

 - Senior Freeze Applicants.
 You file a Property Tax Reimbursement (Senior Freeze) application for the same year.

 Residents Not Required to File a Return

-Age 65 or older and/or Disabled.
-Eligible residents, whether homeowners or tenants, who are 65 years of age or older or blind or disabled on December 31 of the tax year and who are not required to file a return because their income is below the minimum filing threshold apply for the credit as follows:
+Age 65 or Older and/or Disabled.
+Eligible residents, whether homeowners or tenants, who are 65 or older or blind or disabled on December 31 of the tax year and who are not required to file a return because their income is below the filing threshold amount for their filing status apply for the credit as follows:

 Additional information on the property tax deduction or credit is contained in the New Jersey Resident Income Tax Return instruction booklet (Form NJ-1040).